 The trickle down effect of foreclosure can also have a serious impact on your community.
 One foreclosure can ring up as much as $34,000 in local government agency bills.
 Trash removal, unpaid utilities, sheriff and police costs, inspections and potentially even demolition of the property all contribute to that cost.
 Property values also decrease near foreclosed properties.
 In some housing markets, up to $220,000 in reduced property value can be expected [source: Apgar, Duda, Gorey].

-You can learn more about foreclosure and the housing market by looking into the links on the next page.
+You can learn more about foreclosure and the housing market by looking into the links below.

 Finance Planning Tips